Nkoli/djangodockerapp/README.md

-## Django app containerized and deployed with Docker, using an nginx docker container as the reverse proxy
+## Basic django app containerized and deployed with Docker, using an nginx docker container as the reverse proxy

 ### Steps